Andy White (footballer, born 1981)

 Andy White (born 6 November 1981) is an English footballer.
 He is 6 foot 4 inches and weighs 14 stone.

 He played his first football at Hucknall Town, before being signed by Stuart Watkiss at Mansfield Town.
+In July 2002, he signed a new two-year contract with Mansfield.
 He was loaned out to various clubs including Boston United, Crewe Alexandra, Kidderminster Harriers and Burton Albion.
 He was released, by the then manager, Keith Curle and then joined Championship side Crewe Alexandra.
 When he was released by Crewe, Gudjon Thordarson signed him for Notts County.

 In June 2006 White re-joined Kidderminster Harriers on a one-year contract.
 In March 2007 he joined Stafford Rangers on a short-term loan deal.
 White was then released by Kidderminster at the end of the 2006-07 season.